Swede Dreams of Winter

 Morning

 Kick off your morning in Gore with a hearty Southern breakfast.
 There are plenty of cafes to choose from that can serve you fresh, generous helpings of classic Kiwi favourites, think eggs just the way you like them, crispy bacon, and a strong, satisfying coffee.
-At The Stable Kitchen, soak in the charm of a beautifully restored historic post office while you sip.
+At The Stable Kitchen, set inside a beautifully restored historic post office, you can savour your drink surrounded by timeless charm.
 Over at Ambience Café, your flat white comes with A2 milk sourced straight from Henderson’s Farm, keeping things local, fresh, and sustainable.
 These spots are the perfect introduction to Southland’s legendary comfort food scene, and with cabinet selections so mouthwatering, you’ll have a hard time choosing just one treat.

 Directly across the road, you’ll find the Hokonui Moonshine Museum, which dives into Gore’s fascinating -and cheeky- history of illicit whisky distilling.
 Through immersive displays, audio stories, vintage artefacts, and recreated prohibition-era scenes, the museum brings the moonshining days vividly to life.
 The Gore Visitor Centre shares the space and is a fantastic spot to chat with friendly locals and pick up regional tips.
 Finish your visit with a complimentary tasting of Hokonui Moonshine, a fiery local drop that’ll warm you from the inside out.